 Save Mount Diablo is launching the Diablo Range Revealed project.
 Over the next three years, we’ll produce articles, photo galleries, and videos about the plants, animals, and ecology of the northern Diablo Range, from Mount Diablo to Pacheco Pass.

-Photographer Scott Hein and journalist Joan Hamilton came to Connolly Ranch to report on the effects of the 400,000-acre SCU Lightning Complex Fire.
+CONNOLLY RANCH Scott Hein and journalist Joan Hamilton came to Connolly Ranch to report on the effects of the 400,000-acre SCU Lightning Complex Fire.
 But as they toured the ranch’s blackened hillsides, an even more dramatic story emerged: about the remarkable family that’s been tending and defending this ranch for five generations.

-A happy ending to one part of the the Connolly Ranch story: In September 2021 Governor Gavin Newsom finally signed a law protecting Tesla Park.
+TESLA PARK A happy ending to one part of the the Connolly Ranch story: In September 2021 Governor Gavin Newsom finally signed a law protecting Tesla Park.
 No off-highway vehicles allowed!
 A big win for wildlife and climate!

 Photo by Scott Hein 2020